yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 [emacs](https://en.wikipedia.org/wiki/Emacs)
 and writing no tests, but you don't want to be like them.

-StackOverflow is not just a website where you may have an account if you feel like it.
+Stack Overflow is not just a website where you may have an account if you feel like it.
 It's a _mandatory_ instrument you have to use if you want me, your potential employer, to value you as a serious engineer.
 And if you use this instrument on a daily basis, your